• Thoughts on the Market

 エピソード

 Welcome to Thoughts on the Market.
-I'm Andrew Sheets, Head of Corporate Credit Research at Morgan Stanley.
-Today I’m going to talk about optimism, how we measure it, whether it’s overly excessive and what lies ahead.
+I'm Andrew Sheets, head of Corporate Credit Research at Morgan Stanley.
+Today I’m going to talk about the historic gains we saw this week in markets, and what they may or may not tell us.

 Thanks for listening.
 If you enjoy the show, leave us a review wherever you listen and share Thoughts on the Market with a friend or colleague today.